Lalruatthara: Aizawl

-Delhi Dynamos (loan)
+Odisha (loan)

-On 18 September 2016 it was announced that Lalruatthara had signed with Indian Super League side Delhi Dynamos on loan.
+On 18 September 2016 it was announced that Lalruatthara had signed with Indian Super League side Odisha on loan.

 Kerala Blasters

-On 23 July 2017, Lalruatthara was selected in the fourth round of the 2017–18 ISL Players Draft by the Kerala Blasters for the 2017–18 Indian Super League season.
+On 23 July 2017, Lalruatthara was selected in the fourth round of the 2017–18 ISL Players Draft by the Kerala Blasters for the 2017–18 Indian Super League.
 He made his debut for the club on 17 November 2017 against ATK.
 He started the match and helped the Kerala Blasters to keep a 0–0 draw.
-Lalurathara won the Indian Super League Emerging Player of the League award in 2017–18 Indian Super League season.
+Lalurathara won the Indian Super League Emerging Player of the League award in 2017–18 Indian Super League.
 After the season he extended the contract with the Blasters till 2021.
-During the 2018-19 Indian Super League season he made a total of 12 appearances for the Blasters.
+During the 2018–19 Indian Super League season he made a total of 12 appearances for the Blasters.
 In the following season, he was suffered by an injury.
 He was only able to make 3 appearances for the Blasters in total during the season.